RistoBIn/international-website/src/pages/about/social-responsibility.md

     icon: /img/icon-CSR-3.svg
 splitSection2:
   left: >-
-    ## The three pillars of sustainability
+    ## Corporate Social Responsibility

-    The ocean space is a key resource for energy, food, minerals, leisure, and transportation.
-It represents huge potential for value creation.
-Yet data and knowledge about the ocean space is scarce, and concerns are rising over its health and sustainability.
+    ### The three pillars of sustainability

-    SEALAB is therefor running a healthy business with a strong focus on the environment, economy and the responsibility for our employees and society.
+    SEALAB is focused on more than just digitization of the ocean space.
+We want to ensure that everything we do is done in the right way, and ultimately leads to positive change.
+SEALAB is therefore running a healthy business with a strong focus on the environment, economy and the responsibility for our employees and society.

     ### International Organization for Standardization

     SEALAB has chosen to follow the guidelines stated in ISO 9001: 2015 to demonstrate our ability to consistently provide products and services that